RewEPIC/RewEPIC/README.md

 # Hello there 👋
 **My name is Duangcharoen Siwasutum, but you can call me Rew.**
-I'm studying in the Faculty of Information Technology at KMUTT University.
+I'm studying in the Faculty of Information Technology at KMUTT.

 - 📖 I’m currently learning coding.
 - 🎨 I'm also passionate about arts.